grantcarthew/node-perj/README.md

 ## Installing

-* Node: Works with v6.0.0 and above.
+* Node: Compiled for v6.0.0 and above.
 Not tested under v6.0.0.
 * Browser: Requires bundling - Not tested (🤔 working on it.)

 ```sh